saifsaifullah89/saifsaifullah89/README.md

   SpringBoot,
   Angular,
   Docker,
-  Well equipped with hands-on practice of: AWS and Microservices Architecture, HTML5, CSS3, JS
+  Understanding of: AWS and Microservices Architecture, HTML5, CSS3, JS
   ```
   **Above List is always in Updating Mode:** 👍